libpd/libpd/README.md

 **Do not download libpd as a zip or tar.gz file from GitHub.**

 The "Download zip" button may look like a good idea, but currently Github does not include submodule files when compiling zip files.
-This means the zip file is missing the main pd source files and you will not be able to build libpd, with errors such as: *make: \*\*\* No rule to make target `pure-data/src/d_arithmetic.o'* or *No such file or directory: pure-data/extra/bonk~/bonk~.c*.
+This means the zip file is missing the main pd source files and you will not be able to build libpd, with errors such as: *No rule to make target `pure-data/src/d_arithmetic.o'* or *No such file or directory: pure-data/extra/bonk~/bonk~.c*.

 To download libpd & checkout the pure-data submodule do the following: